podcast

 Episode 71: No Viewership Transparency Included in The WGA Deal Terms; Court Rules Netflix Infringed on Broadcom's HEVC Patent

-This week we detail the language in the new terms announced by the WGA in their deal with the studios (AMPTA) that have come as a result of the writers strike.
-The new deal provides no real transparency into viewership numbers outside of total hours streamed and only for self-produced high budget streaming programs.
-We also discuss Amazon's news that starting in early 2024 Prime Video shows and movies will include limited advertisements.
-Finally, we provide some details on the recent ruling from a German court that Netflix is infringing on Broadcom's video patent related to HEVC.Podcast...
+This week, we detail the language in the new terms announced by the WGA in their deal with the studios (AMPTA) that resulted from the writers' strike.
+The new deal provides no real transparency into viewership numbers beyond total hours streamed, and only for self-produced, high-budget streaming programs.
+We also discuss Amazon's news that starting in early 2024, Prime Video shows and movies will include limited advertisements.
+Finally, we provide details on a recent ruling by a German court that Netflix is infringing Broadcom's HEVC video patent.Podcast produced by Security Halt Media

 2023-10-03